gopichakradhar/quiz-app/README.md

 ### Using the External API

 This project fetches quiz data from the external API endpoint at [https://api.jsonserve.com/MwKrGT](https://api.jsonserve.com/MwKrGT).
-In the code (e.g., in **src/components/Quiz.js**), the API URL is set as:
+In the code (in **src/components/Quiz.js**), the API URL is set as:

 ```jsx
 const QUIZ_API = 'https://api.jsonserve.com/MwKrGT';
 ```

-If you encounter CORS issues when fetching from this endpoint, consider using a server‑side proxy (see the [Notes](#notes) section).
+If you encounter CORS issues when fetching from this endpoint, you may need to use a proxy solution.

 ## Usage